questdb/questdb/README.md

 ## Contribute

-We are always happy to have contributions to the project whether it is source code, documentation, bug reports, feature requests or feedback.
+We are always happy to have contributions to the project whether it is source code, documentation, bug reports, feature requests, or feedback.
 To get started with contributing:

 - Have a look through GitHub issues labeled